 The energy resolution of the JEM-X instruments slowly degrades with time when the instruments are used.
 This was one important reason why only one JEM-X unit was used at a time until revolution 975 (see Section 2.1).
-Two effects have been observed to change over time: one is an increase in the recovery time for local modifications (drops) in the gas amplification following large charge deposits on the micro-strip plate caused by the passage of heavy cosmic rays (glitches).
+Three effects have been observed to change over time: one is an increase in the recovery time for local modifications (drops) in the gas amplification following large charge deposits on the micro-strip plate caused by the passage of heavy cosmic rays (glitches).
 The second effect is a gradual increase of the gas amplification for a constant detector voltage.
 This change is not the same everywhere on the detector, and requires remapping the gain map variation using the xenon fluorescence line from time to time.
 Physically, the degradation is suspected to be caused by gradual changes in the conductivity of the micro-strip glass substrate due to ion migration.
+The last aging effect is a significant increase in the instruments' gain variation with temperature.
+Again, the size of this increase varies across the microstrip plates.
+The JEM-X instrument team generates offline a new Gain History table for every revolution to ensure the best possible gain determination despite the changing properties of each detector.
+Users should set up their systems to automatically received updates of the ISDC IC tree that contains these tables.
 The JEM-X team generates regular updates to the response files to be used with the OSA, in order to take into account this evolution.